Table of contents

 4. Make empowerment part of your organization’s culture and vision

-Empowering employees produces a culture of continuity that can handle any changes thrown the organization’s way 一 even a global pandemic.
+Empowering employees produces a culture of continuity that can handle any changes that come your way.